Death Makes the News: Background and author

+The book was published in 2017 by New York University Press.
+It has 281 pages and an index.
+The book's cover is the widely publicized photograph of the assassination of Andrei Karlov, censored by the text boxes.

 Its author, Jessica M. Fishman, is a social and behavioral scientist.
 She holds research positions at the Annenberg School for Communication at the University of Pennsylvania as well as the Perelman School of Medicine.
 In researching for the book, she analyzed photos from four newspapers over the period of 1975 to 2005: the well-regarded papers The New York Times and The Washington Post, as well as the tabloid papers Philadelphia Daily News and the New York Post.
 Further she interviewed editors and photojournalists for the aforementioned papers, as well as other outlets: The Associated Press, CNN, ABC News, NBC News, The Philadelphia Inquirer, the Los Angeles Times, and The San Diego Union-Tribune.
 Most of the book's research is based on these interviews and the photo analysis.
-The book's cover is the widely publicized photograph of the assassination of Andrei Karlov, censored by the text boxes.